What are Volutes?

 Design Studies and Shape Optimization

 Besides a manual creation of new design candidates, the main focus is the process automation for design studies and formal optimizations.
 All volute models are 100% robust and hence perfectly suited for automated processes.
 This is actually where the fun starts – the ultimate strength of CAESES®.
+If needed, you can set up additional parametric support geometry for the meshing process such as auxiliary curves that serve as rails for block meshes in a structured mesh procedure.

 Since CAESES® does not only create geometry but also offers you the possibility of integrating your meshing and CFD tools, you have everything at hand for full automation of your design process.
 And if you want to take it to the next level of including the impeller as well: simply use your simulation-ready CAESES® impeller model!